 South London includes Vauxhall, Battersea, Clapham, Brixton, Tooting, Peckham and Dulwich, to name a few.
 Short of some superb parks, the comically named Horniman Museum and the world's first purpose-built public art gallery, there aren't many major sights this far south of the river.
 Instead, you'll find leafy suburban neighborhoods offering vibrant nightlife, charming village vibes and a strong sense of community.

 Brixton's large Afro-Caribbean population is reflected in its food stalls and cafes, as is the Indian influence in Tooting.
 Head to a rooftop bar in Peckham, or join locals over beers in Clapham's many pubs and bars.

-Staying in South London offers a very real glimpse of what it's actually like to live in London for most people – busy, gritty and with the poorest transport connections of all the neighborhoods listed here.
+Staying in South London offers a very real glimpse of what it's actually like to live in London for most people, but it's unfortunately let down by having the poorest transport connections of all the neighborhoods listed here.
 If you’re willing to tolerate the extra 10 to 15 minutes to get into town, this will easily be the most reasonably priced place to stay.